William L. Proctor Award

 - No paper will be considered if it has been previously published in some form, is soon to be published elsewhere, or is under consideration by a journal or press.

-- Research associates of the Institute will jury the competition and the prize will be announced June 7, 2013.
+- Research associates of the Institute will jury the competition.

 - It is anticipated that the prize winning paper and such other exceptional papers, if any, will be published in a special edition of El Escribano, the Journal of the St. Augustine Historical Society.